 If your tax situation has changed during the year, it’s better to hire a Chartered Accountant.
-For instance, if you have changed a job, then the Form 16 computations might need a tweak unless the new employer has accounted for your previous tax payments and deductions.
+For instance, if you have changed a job, then the Form 16 computations might need a tweak unless the new employer has accounted for your previous tax payments and.
 Moreover, it’s likely that you might fall in a higher tax slab (with its applicable higher taxes).

 Similarly, if there are major capital gains from the sale of a property, you need to account for it and look at options to save on taxes.